betoule/cosmologix/doc/validation_paper.md

 # Statement of need

-Several software are available to compute cosmological distances including `astropy` [@astropy], `camb` [@Challinor:2011bk], `class` [@class1], `ccl` [@ccl].
+Many software are available to compute cosmological distances including `astropy` [@astropy], `camb` [@Challinor:2011bk], `class` [@class1], `ccl` [@ccl].
 To our knowledge only `jax-cosmo` [@jaxcosmo] and `cosmoprimo` [@cosmoprimo] provide automatic differentiation